-23.d Academic Progress (THIS TOPIC ON UPDATED RUBRIC) There is a compelling and convincing description of how the school will measure and evaluate school mission-specific academic progress of individual students, student cohorts, and the school as a whole throughout the school year, at the end of each academic year, and for the term of the charter contract.
+4. Explain how the school will measure and evaluate academic progress of individual students, student cohorts, and the school as a whole throughout the school year, at the end of each academic year, and for the term of the charter contract.
+Explain how the school will collect and analyze student academic achievement data, use the data to refine and improve instruction, and report the data to the school community.
+Identify the person(s), position(s), and/or entities that will be responsible and involved in the collection and analysis of assessment data.